Start9Labs/documentation/source/contributing/services/docker.rst

 ``FROM arm32v7/golang:alpine``

+We recommended using ``alpine`` since it produces the smallest image.
+We try to keep the image under 100MB when possible.

 Entry-point
 ===========

-File specified as: ``docker_entrypoint.sh``

-This file defines what to do when the service application starts.
+The ``docker_entrypoint.sh`` defines what to do when the service application starts.

 It consists of a bash script that completes any environment setup (eg. creating folder substructure), sets any environment variables, and executes the run command.
-The only required feature of this file is to execute the run commands on EmbassyOS.
+The only required feature of this file is to execute the run commands for EmbassyOS.

 Example
 =======